aibenStunner/social-distancing-detector/README.md

 For the sake of simplicity, this OpenCV Social Distancing detector implementation will rely on pixel distances.
 You can extend the implementation as you see fit though :wink:.

+* YOLO COCO weights\
+The weight file exceeds the github limits but can be download from <a href="https://pjreddie.com/media/files/yolov3.weights">here</a>.\
+Add the weight file to the yolo-coco folder.

 ## Demo :movie_camera:

 ## Contributing :gift: [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues)